 Pursuing photography, poetry and more

 But mostly he enjoys the pursuits of retirement and the activities afforded at Asbury Place.
-Bob serves on the Resident Council, is an avid gardener who photographs and sends out “Flower of the Day” emails with detailed information about flowering plants — mostly at Asbury Place but sometimes other nearby sources — to a list of about 80 community residents.
-He’s a member of the Asbury Singers and he and Kathleen are shape-note singers, one of the oldest and most traditional kinds of music in America, with deep roots in the Blue Ridge Mountains.
+Bob served for three years on Asbury’s Resident Council, and is an avid gardener who photographs and sends out “Flower of the Day” emails with detailed information about flowering plants to a list that numbers a little over 100, and includes nearby Asbury Place neighbors as well as friends living around the country and overseas.
+He’s sent more than 800 of these missives and hasn’t missed a day in more than two years.
+He’s also a member of the Asbury Singers and he and Kathleen are shape-note singers, one of the oldest and most traditional kinds of music in America, with deep roots in the Blue Ridge Mountains.

 He also teaches The Poem as Experience, a course on reading poetry through the Oak Ridge Institute for Continued Learning.
 Since the onset of the pandemic, Bob’s been teaching the class through Zoom instead of making the 45-minute trip to Oak Ridge.

-Bob also holds the unique distinction of being the Adult Spelling Bee champion in Blount County for three years running.
-He couldn’t defend his title in 2020 and 2021, due to the pandemic, but improving his vocabulary is a daily pursuit — along with all the other entries on his to-do list.
+Bob also holds the unique distinction of being the Adult Spelling Bee champion in Blount County four times running.
+He couldn’t defend his title in 2020 and 2021, due to the pandemic, but won again in 2022.
+Improving his vocabulary is a daily pursuit — along with all the other entries on his to-do list.

 Can you spell B-U-S-Y?